KarishmaChauhan1996/HR-Data-Analysis-ML_Project/README.md

 - **Slicer filters** for Education, Business Travel, Work-Life Balance, and other factors
 - **Dynamic KPI cards** to track overall attrition and high-risk categories

+## Project Structure

+├── data/ # Raw and processed datasets
+├── notebooks/ # Jupyter notebooks for EDA and modeling ├── scripts/ # Python scripts for cleaning and prediction ├── powerbi/ # Power BI dashboard file (.pbix)
+├── outputs/ # Plots, reports, and metrics
+├── README.md # Project documentation

+## Key Learnings

+- Importance of addressing class imbalance in classification problems
+- Trade-offs between recall and precision in HR risk prediction
+- Integration of analytics tools (SQL, Python, Power BI) for full-cycle insight delivery

+---

+## Potential Enhancements

+- Incorporate advanced models like **Random Forest** or **XGBoost** with hyperparameter tuning
+- Build a web-based HR tool for real-time attrition risk scoring
+- Conduct **SHAP/feature attribution** for model interpretability
+- Deploy the model using Flask or Streamlit for internal HR access